harvard-lil/perma-js-sdk/README.md

 ---

 ## Compatibility notes
+This library:
-- This library uses [the Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch).
+- [...] uses [the Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch).
 Versions of Node.js that do not support `fetch()` may instead use [`node-fetch` and make it globally accessible](https://github.com/node-fetch/node-fetch#providing-global-access).
-- This library is an ES module and doesn't support CommonJS syntax.
+- [...] is an ES module and doesn't support CommonJS syntax.
+- [...] was written so it can be run without transpiling in:
+  - Latest Chromium
+  - Latest Gecko
+  - Latest WebKit
+  - Latest Node.js _(+ latest Node.js LTS with `node-fetch`)_

 [☝️ Back to summary](#summary)